 What Is the Best Treatment for A Sports Injury?

 Sports can be a fun way to get some exercise, regardless of your age, though there are downsides.
 The risk of getting hurt is always possible for those engaging in physical activities.
-After sustaining a sports injury, physical therapy may be needed, even for more minor issues.
+After sustaining a sports injury, physical therapy or occupational therapy may be needed, even for more minor issues.
 Therapy will ensure that the injury heals properly and safely for a full recovery.

 Fairview Rehab and Nursing Home in Queens NY offers inpatient and outpatient rehab for injuries related to sports, workplace accidents, or falls.
 Our facility features state-of-the-art physical therapy equipment and a fully trained staff to ensure the best care possible.
 For more information on what to expect in terms of physical therapy and rehab, keep reading.